elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Enabled the `rook-ceph` network policy in both `sc` and `wc` cluster.
 - Added templating for wc Velero bucket prefix.
 - Network policies for `csi-cinder`, `csi-upcloud`, `metrics-server` and `snapshot-controller`.
+- Added alert for less kubelets than nodes in the cluster.

 ### Removed